darshan-raul/Apollo11/README.md

 - Check all the terms and glossary https://kubernetes.io/docs/reference/glossary/?all=true

-> Goal: Good enough knowledge of k8s and golang to get started

 --------------------------------
 Stage 2: Rest api + backend in local k8s cluster [ 2 weeks ]
 --------------------------------

+> Goal: Rest api to interact with mongodb. mongoexpress to interact with mongodb.
+Frontend to interact with API

 1. Create namespace "application"